 Given the duration of the party, the number of gifts would be varied.
 If it is a longer party you can give smaller gifts–maybe gifts with more sentimental value–throughout the day every 60 minutes.
 This could also be a good time to give the 60 messages from 60 friends and family.

 3. 60 Years in Pictures

 A 60th Birthday is a major milestone–so the person celebrating it will undoubtedly have several pictures from over the years.
-You can find as many pictures as you can about the guest of honor and compile it into a book, or maybe a slideshow for everyone to watch at the party.
+You can find as many pictures as you can about the guest of honor and compile them into a book, or maybe a slideshow for everyone to watch at the party.